Blobfolio/refract/README.md

 | JPEG XL | Yes* | Lossless, lossy. |
 | WebP | Yes* | Lossless, lossy. |

-*<small>Refract does not support animated images.
-Without going too far down _that_ rabbit hole, let's just say that if GIF can't handle the job, it should be a video, not an image.</small>
+*<sup><sub>Refract does not support animated images.
+Without going too far down _that_ rabbit hole, let's just say that if GIF can't handle the job, it should be a video, not an image.</sub></sup>

 In other words, Refract takes JPEG and PNG sources — either individual files or entire directory trees — and turns them into AVIF, JPEG XL, and/or WebP outputs.